ikluft/pelican-events/README.md

     apt install pelican python3-icalendar python3-html2text

-PDM (Python Dependency Manager) determines the project's dependencies with the command
+Pelican uses PDM (Python Dependency Manager) for builds and Ruff as its linter.
+So the Pelican-Events plugin does too.
+PDM determines the project's dependencies with the command

     pdm lock